M3 half-track: Design

 The design, which used many commercial components to improve reliability and the rate of production, was standardized in 1940 and built by the Autocar Company, Diamond T Motor Company, and the White Motor Company.
 With a White 160AX engine, the M3 was driven through a manual constant-mesh (non-synchromesh) transmission with four forward and one reverse gear, as well as a two-speed transfer case.
-The front suspension uses leaf springs, while the tracks use vertical volute springs.
 Braking was hydraulic assisted while steering was manual.
 Onboard electronics run on a 12-volt system.
 The vehicle uses two tracks made of molded rubber over steel cabling with metal track guides.

 Infantry rifles were held in brackets behind the seats while ammunition and rations were generally stored underneath.
 In 1942, the vehicles were fitted with small racks for land mines on the outside of the hull, just above the tracks.
 In combat, many squads found it necessary to stow additional rations, rucksacks and other crew stowage on the outside of the vehicle.
 Luggage racks were often added in the field, and later vehicles were fitted with rear-mounted racks for this purpose.

 Early vehicles had a pintle mount just behind the front seats that mounted a .50-caliber (12.7 mm) M2 Browning machine gun.
 The later M3A1 adopted a raised, armored "pulpit" mount for the .50-caliber machine gun over the front passenger seat, and additional mounts for .30-caliber (7.62 mm) machine guns along the sides of the passenger compartment.
 Many M3s were later converted to M3A1s.
 The vehicle body was fully armored, with an adjustable armored shutter for the engine radiator, and adjustable bulletproof panels with vision slits for the windshield, driver windows, and passenger windows.